jeff-hughes/shellcaster/README.md

 | r       | Remove selected feed/episode from list |
 | Shift+R | Remove all feeds/episodes from list |
 | /       | Search episodes |

+Keybindings can be modified in the config.toml file.
+Actions can be mapped to more than one key, but a single key may not do more than one action.

 ## Why "shellcaster"?